On Gorenstein $\mathbb{Q}_p$-rational threefold and fourfold singularities: Preliminaries

 \begin{remark} Note that the proof of the fact that did not use that $X$ was globally $F$--split.
 In particular, this shows that for any morphism $f \colon Y \to X$ of proper $k$--schemes, if $f$ induces an isomorphism $H^i(X, \cO_X) \to H^i(Y, \cO_Y)$ for some $i \geq 0$, then it also induces an isomorphism $H^i(X, \bF_p) \to H^i(Y, \bF_p)$.
 It follows formally that the same holds for $\bF_p$ replaced by $\bQ_p$. \end{remark}

 The following result is the main trick that allows us to prove the main theorem for fourfolds. \begin{lemma}[{\cite[Proposition 8.4]{Chambert_Loir_Points_Rationnels_et_Groupes_Fondamentaux}}] Let $X$ be a proper scheme over an algebraically closed field $k$.
 Then \end{lemma} \begin{proof} Let us explain carefully the argument in \cite{Chambert_Loir_Points_Rationnels_et_Groupes_Fondamentaux}.
 By the Artin--Schreier sequence, each $H^i_{\et}(X, \bF_p)$ has finite dimension and $H^i_{\et}(X, \bF_p) = 0$ for $i > \dim(X)$.
-Now, we know from \stacksproj{0F0F} that for all $n \geq 0$, we have a natural isomorphism Thus, we deduce from \stacksproj{0CQF} that each each $H^i_{\et}(X, \bZ_p)$ has finite rank, and Since $\bZ_p$ is a regular ring, there exists a finite complex $V^{\bullet}$ of finite free $\bZ_p$--modules which is quasi--isomorphic to $\RGamma_{\et}(X, \bZ_p)$, so Thus, we deduce that and the same holds for $\chi_{\et}(X, \bQ_p)$. \end{proof}
+Now, we know from \stacksproj{0F0F} that for all $n \geq 0$, we have a natural isomorphism Thus, we deduce from \stacksproj{0CQF} that each $H^i_{\et}(X, \bZ_p)$ has finite rank, and Since $\bZ_p$ is a regular ring, we know by \stacksproj{066Z} that there exists a bounded complex $V^{\bullet}$ of finite free $\bZ_p$--modules which is quasi--isomorphic to $\RGamma_{\et}(X, \bZ_p)$, so Thus, we deduce that and the same holds for $\chi_{\et}(X, \bQ_p)$. \end{proof}

 \begin{remark} Although we only stated the result for $\bF_p$ and $\bQ_p$, the same proof shows that for any constructible $\bZ_p$--sheaf $\cF$ on $X$ as above, we have $\chi_{\et}(X, \cF \otimes_{\bZ_p}^L \bF_p) = \chi_{\et}(X, \cF \otimes_{\bZ_p} \bQ_p)$. \end{remark}